 With Immuta, AstrumU exposed complex joins and data transformations for downstream users, enabling its data team to easily track data to its original source.
 Transparent data use and lineage make it significantly easier for AstrumU to prove compliance, and clear data identification has helped its data analytics team improve their product.

 Auditing is a crucial part of the compliance process, particularly when sensitive data is involved.
-Immuta’s advanced data audit trail enables AstrumU to gather real-time insights into all data use and activity, and to create detailed reports of what data was accessed, by whom, when, and for what purpose.
+Immuta’s advanced data monitoring and detection enable AstrumU to gather real-time insights into all data use and activity, and to create detailed reports of what data was accessed, by whom, when, and for what purpose.
 The ability to monitor data on-demand and from a centralized policy tier modernized AstrumU’s previous approach, simplified its compliance process, and increased consistency across data use silos.